What’s in a VC Term Sheet?

 - Downside Protection.
 What if things don’t go well and the company contemplates selling itself at a valuation below that of its latest financing?
 In this case, a VC wants the right to say something to the effect of “at sale, give me the greater of my initial investment or my ownership of the company.”
 The provision granting this right is an investor’s “ preference”—in this example, a 1x non-participating preference.
 We have covered various types of preference and why they matter in a previous post.

 - Information and Influence.
 Finally, an investor wants information—on the company’s operations, results and outlook—as well as some ability to influence each of these.
 In other words, an investor will generally want the right to have a representative on the company’s board of directors.
 The representative will have voting rights on, and in some cases veto rights over, major decisions such as whether to sell the company.
 Although you may initially recoil at this loss of control, experienced investors bring a number of skills that the company and the company’s may lack.
-In a another previous blog post, WilmerHale Partner Josh Fox describes building a capable board of directors.
+Learn more about boards of directors and advisors.